Last editedMar 20222 min read

 “We knew residents might have concerns about the charge and so we had to get it right.”

 For local authorities, GoCardless is useful for much more than just automating garden waste payments.
 Our system can be used for any situation where a local authority needs to collect recurring payments via Direct Debit.
 Using GoCardless cuts out setup and admin hassles, enables full flexibility on payment timings, while offering some of the lowest fees around.
-GoCardless also integrates with Jadu and Civica, allowing you to harness Direct Debit power on the platforms you already know well.
+GoCardless also integrates with the platforms you already know well - including Jadu - allowing you to harness Direct Debit power.